samhassan20/gmatesunny.github.io/_posts/2018-02-16-Hello-World.md

   creditlink: https://unsplash.com/@tshellberg
 ---

-I was thinking from a long time to set up my own personal website in **Jekyll** as I have heard a lot of good things about how easy it to blog with it.
+I was thinking from a long time to set up my own personal website based on **Jekyll** as I have heard a lot of good things about how easy it to blog with it.
 I also liked the idea of setting up a personal website rather using some blogging platform like **WordPress**, **Blogspot** etc, because it gives you lot of freedom in how you wanted to customize it.

 So, today morning I thought let's do it even though I had other important works pending but it's okay, I will drink more coffee and hopefully will complete today's task.